-Rookie: If a pitcher fields a ground ball and runs to home plate or any base for a force out instead of making an airborne exchange, then the runner will be safe even if the force is made by the pitcher.
-In the event there is no catcher, the pitcher may make put outs at home plate.
+Rookie: Pitcher is required to complete an airborne exchange to secure an out at any base.
+If a pitcher fields a ground ball and runs to home plate or any base for a force out instead of making an airborne exchange, then the runner will be safe even if the force is made by the pitcher.

 Art.
 10. Junior/7U: No player may advance on a force out.
-A player may advance one base in a non-force out situation, no matter where teh play occurs.
+A player may advance one base in a non-force out situation, no matter where the play occurs.
 This rule applies to all bases.